vegetason/AI-resume-Analyzer/README.md

 ---

-Built with ❤️ using React Router.
+Built with ❤️ using React Router and powered by Puter AI to help you create the perfect resume.